 - What view (if any) have you typically held of the Song of Solomon, the literal or allegorical?

 - How do you feel about Christ using terms of endearment to address you, his beloved bride?
-Special?
-Uncomfortable?

 Until next time,

 P.S.
-If you enjoyed this post and want to know more about me and the types of content I will be posting, please visit my About Page.
+If you want to know more about me and the types of content I post, go here.